 Third Sunday in Lent

 The third Sunday in Lent is a semi-double Sunday of the first class.
 No feast my be celebrated if it falls on such a Sunday.
-The Gospel pericopes from St. Luke recount the LORD casting out evil from a demoniac.
+The Gospel pericope from St. Luke at Mattins and Mass recounts the LORD casting out evil from a demoniac.

 At Vespers yesterday morning the antiphons and psalms were of Saturday, the chapter was proper to the Sunday, and the hymn Audi benigne conditor was sung.
-After the collect of the Sunday a commemoration of the preceding Office of the Forty Martyrs followed by the Suffrage of the Saints.
+After the collect of the Sunday the Suffrage of the Saints was sung.
 At Compline the Dominical preces were sung.

 At Mattins the invitatory is Non sit vobis and the hymn is Ex more, as on the other Sundays in Lent.
 The antiphons and psalms of Sunday are sung.
 In the first nocturn the lessons are from Genesis and the story of Joseph, his coat of many colours and his brothers casting him into a pit.
 In the second nocturn the lessons are taken from the Book of St. Augustine on Joseph.
 In the third nocturn the lessons are a homily of the Venerable Bede on St. Luke's Gospel.
 A ninth responsory, Lamentabatur Jacob, is sung in place of the Te Deum.

 At Lauds the antiphons are proper to the Sunday, Fac benigne etc., and the second scheme of Psalms sung (50, 117, 62, Benedictus es, 148).
 The chapter is proper to the Sunday and the Office hymn is O sol salutis.
 After the collect of the Sunday the Suffrage of the Saints is sung.